Orange-OpenSource/python-ngsild-client/README.md

  **ngsildclient** is a Python library that helps building NGSI-LD entities and interacting with a NGSI-LD Context Broker.

+ While the library primary purpose is to **ease and speed up the development of a NGSI Agent**, it's also **valuable for Data Modeling in the design stage** especially in interactive mode - such as in IPython console or in Jupyter notebook.

 ## Key Features

 ### Build NGSI-LD entities